MassAtLeeds/webGIS/practicals/software/geoserver/setting-up-geoserver.md

 ## Serving maps to the world

 The final task is more exploratory.
-Find out how to serve maps to the world from GeoServer, such as the one illustrated below, which is served from our very own [GeoServer instance in Sheffield](http://massatleeds.github.io/webGIS/info/code/webmap1.html)!
+Find out how to serve maps to the world from GeoServer, such as the one illustrated below, which is partly (*task: find out which part*) served from our very own [GeoServer instance in Sheffield](http://massatleeds.github.io/webGIS/info/code/webmap1.html)!

 [![](http://storage1.static.itmages.com/i/15/0212/h_1423699667_3651712_e35714952e.png)](http://massatleeds.github.io/webGIS/info/code/webmap1.html).